 Researching your destination and knowing your threats is a good start for first-timers, but you need to do a lot more.
 Learning the rules of the wild is essential.
 First things first, your first trip in the wild shouldn’t be solo, no matter how alluring the idea sounds.
 Travel with a group, preferably with a guide or seasoned members who know the area well enough.
 Training on using maps and navigation aids is vital as it can help you find your way back if you happen to lose it in the wild.

 You must also know the basic survival tactics that can keep you safe in critical situations.
 Get some tips from experts and read articles on the internet to brush up on your survival skills.
+There are also tons of free survival kindle books on Amazon you can check out anytime.

 Know What to Pack